Easy Spam Kimchi Fried Rice

 Yes, Kimchi Fried Rice is easy to make vegetarian.
 Simply leave out the Spam and make kimchi fried rice without it.
 Also, make sure to use vegetarian kimchi as it contains small amounts of fish, shrimp, and other seafood.

-More recipes with kimchi:
+More recipes with kimchi

 spam kimchi fried rice with fried egg and green onion garnish in bowl with spoon